-In South Australia, New South Wales and Queensland you're entitled to be offered at least one fee-free way to pay your rent.
+In NSW, South Australia, Tasmania and Queensland you're entitled to at least one fee-free way to pay your rent.
 The other states and territories don't provide such protections.

-You can't stop paying your rent if your landlord doesn't do the repairs.
-But you may be entitled to apply to your relevant tenancy tribunal to have your rent paid into a special account until the repairs are done.
+You generally can't stop paying your rent if your landlord doesn't do the repairs.
+But you may be entitled to apply to your tenancy tribunal to seek a temporary reduction in rent as compensation or have your rent paid into a special account until the repairs are done.

-So what sort of repairs and maintenance are covered?
-The standard of repairs you can expect will differ depending on:
+What sort of repairs and maintenance are covered?
+For non-urgent repairs, the standard of repairs you can expect will differ depending on:

 - the state of the property when you moved in

 - the age of the property and its prospective life, and

 - the price you pay for the property (potentially).